-To tape Collie ears, we use Yutokuban Japanese tape.
+To tape Collie & Sheltie ears, we now use Nichiban Japanese tape instead of Yutokuban.
 It is a surgical tape that adheres well to the skin without irritating it or causing discomfort.
 It outperforms anything else made.

 Main Strip – Begin by cutting the main strip to run up the middle of the ear – its length should run from just above the little knob (antihelix) inside the base to near the ear tip.
 Avoid touching the adhesive side of the tape.
 Mist the backside lightly with Scotch Super 77 adhesive spray and let dry a few moments before applying to the ear.
 From the inside base of the ear, place the main strip just above the small knob and apply it straight up toward the ear tip.
 Press and hold the tape in place, as the heat and pressure from your thumb will help set it.

 Supporting Strips – Next, cut two supporting strips for each ear.
 These strips are shorter than the main strip and serve to reinforce the ear leather.
 Apply one to each side of the main strip to form a pattern somewhat resembling a peace sign: ☮

 For Shelties, depending on their age, often just the main strip will provide enough support for the ear.
 Apply supporting strips if necessary.